Student Cross is a Christian pilgrimage organised

 founded, walking for the full week

-Wells - meet on the evening of Palm Sunday.
-Wells Leg is the
+Wells (2006) - meet up on the evening of Palm Sunday, for 5 days

 in 1966, though, previously, there had been many occasions when